 - any offence that presents an unjustifiable risk to the safety of children

-- offences against the Working with Children Act 2005.
+- offences against the Act.

 For a complete list of offences, go to the List of offences.